 Long term nursing home care is designed as a permanent living setting for people who have physical limitations (for example, due to a stroke) or permanent cognitive impairment (such as Alzheimer’s) that requires round-the-clock assistance and some level of skilled nursing care.
 In most cases, these individuals will remain in the nursing home for the remainder of their lives.
 However, some will slowly regain enough function that they can go home with family/caregiver support, or they may go home with a family member for hospice care at the end of life.

-Home health care is often offered to those who require a limited amount of nursing care intensity and personal assistance.
-This type of to remain at home and live as independently as possible.
+Home health care is often offered to those recovering from a recent illness or injury who have been discharged from a hospital or a nursing home and require a limited amount of nursing care intensity and personal assistance.
+This type of care allows individuals recovering from a hospitalization or those with chronic health conditions to remain at home and live as independently as possible.
 The care ranges from help with bathing and preparing meals to rehabilitation services to skilled nursing.
 A home health team could include: